-Agents are paid by insurance companies, not by you.
+Agents represent insurance companies and are paid by insurance companies, not by you.
 If you work with a broker, you will usually pay a broker's fee.

 Do all insurance companies have the same costs?

 No. Costs vary, even in the same area.
 When you shop for auto insurance you should compare costs and coverage from several companies.